k1n0F/BreakTool/README.md

 python2 BreakTool -h
 later

-then do not write "python2 BreakTool -h "
+thers no need to write "python2 BreakTool -h "

-type python2 BreakTool
+type "python2 BreakTool"

 perfect

-you have hack tool
+you have a hack tool.